kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 * `TO(ON|OFF) (ON|OFF)`: Alarm once is `$1` and every is `$2`.

-I don't have DNP-F109 player to see what is available in order to control the receiver.
+I don't have DNP-F109 player to see what are possibilities for controling the receiver.
 Probalby, the same packet format will work for controlling the receiver.

 #### Binary protocol